-2. (0 to 7 points) Describe the project's benefits to low-income populations, people of color, children, people with disabilities, and the elderly.
-Benefits could relate to safety; public health; access to destinations; travel time; gap closure; leveraging of other beneficial projects and investments; and/or community cohesion.
+- 2. Sub-measure: Equity Population Benefits and Impacts (0 to 40 points): A successful project is one that has been designed to provide direct benefits to low-income populations, people of color, persons with disabilities, youth and the elderly.
+All projects must mitigate potential negative benefits as required under federal law.
+Projects that are designed to provide benefits go beyond the mitigation requirement to proactively provide transportation benefits and solve transportation issues experienced by Equity populations. - (0 to 40 points) Describe the project's benefits to low-income populations, people of color, children, people with disabilities, and the elderly.
+Benefits could relate to pedestrian and bicycle safety improvements; public health benefits; direct access improvements for residents or improved access to destinations such as jobs, school, health care or other; travel time improvements; gap closures; new transportation services or modal options, leveraging of other beneficial projects and investments; and/or community connection and cohesion improvements.
 Note that this is not an exhaustive list.

-3. (-3 to 0 points) Describe any negative externalities created by the project along with measures that will be taken to mitigate them.
-Negative externalities can result in a reduction in points, but mitigation of externalities can offset reductions.
+b. (-10 to 0 points) Describe any negative impacts to low-income populations, people of color, children, people with disabilities, and the elderly created by the project, along with measures that will be taken to mitigate them.
+Negative impacts that are not adequately mitigated can result in a reduction in points.